 What is ROI

 Calculating ROI is rather straightforward.
 The simplest way is to divide your total profits by the overall amount you have staked within a certain timeframe.
 Assuming you have wagered £10,000 over the course of the last five weeks and have generated winnings of £850, the ROI will be equal to £850 / £10,000 = 0.085.
-The Return on Investment can also be expressed as a percentage if you multiply it by 100 like so 0.085 x 100 = 8.5%, which is low.
+The return on investment can also be expressed as a percentage if you multiply it by 100, like so: 0.085 x 100 = 8.5%, which is low.
 ROI needs to exceed 100% or else you are in the red.

 Expected Return to Players

 Such discrepancies are due to the fact that both the house edge and the theoretical return of blackjack are additive, i.e. each rule in place gives or takes from the house edge.
-It follows different rulesets yield different theoretical returns in blackjack.
+It follows that different rulesets yield different theoretical returns in blackjack.
 Of course, the higher the RTP percentage, the better for the basic strategy player.

 Another thing worth mentioning is that theoretical returns and expected value fluctuate depending on what hand you get versus a given dealer upcard.
-Some hands, like 16 vs. 10, offer negative returns in the long term and you will be in the red no matter how you play them unless you know how to count cards.
+Some hands, like 16 vs. 10, offer negative returns in the long term, and you will be in the red no matter how you play them unless you know how to count cards.

 Felt’s online version of this variation, for instance, yields a theoretical return to player of 99.63% in the base game, which is quite decent.
 However, the RTP of the Perfect Pairs side bet drops to 93.89% for a house edge of 6.11%.
 Because of this, basic strategy players should refrain from playing these side bets on a consistent basis.